Outboard Motor Maintenance: The Complete Schedule for Yamaha, Mercury & Suzuki

 All three brands publish hour-based and time-based maintenance: whichever comes first usually wins.
 None of them replace reading your manual.

-• SuzukiDF series four-strokes follow similar hour milestones; some models specify additional valve or fuel system checks at longer intervals.
-APF and other acronyms in the manual refer to specific filter and service kits — use OEM or equivalent quality.
+• Suzuki — DF series four-strokes follow similar hour milestones.
+Some models add valve or fuel system checks at longer intervals.
+If you see acronyms like APF in the manual, those refer to specific filter and service kits — use OEM or equivalent quality.

 Mobile App Available